By the end of 2015, WebRTC will have 3 video codecs.

 - In some cases, multiple video codecs will need to be supported in the same session (multiparty video calls)

 Got a use case in mind for WebRTC?
 Which video codec will you be using for it?
+Check out how VP9 codec fits with WebRTC.

 So… which of these video codecs should you use in your application?
 Here’s a free mini video course to help you decide.